ABHILASH630256/billwise-ai/README.md

 ---

-# 📜 License
+# 📄 License

-This project is developed for educational, research, and portfolio purposes.
+This project is created for educational, learning, and portfolio purposes.

 © 2026 Abhilash Guda